zacharyhenson/Aggressor-scripts/README.md

 7. **PrivEscKit**

   Actions in this kit center around endpoint privilege escalation.
 Actions that involve forceful scanning (powerup.ps1, unix-privesc-check) should go in the apporiate section

+8. **ThirdParty**
+  This is is just a random collection of .cna scripts that other people have created that I like to use.
+I just have it loaded with kitloader for conveience.
+There may be changes to the third party scripts to better integerate with my workflow.

 ## Other scripts
 >inveigh/